Subsidies for low-income families per year. Social support for low-income families

 How to make payments?

-2. Copy of SNILS of the applicant.
+2. Copy of the applicant's SNILS.

-3. Copy of Certificate with TIN.
+3. A copy of the Certificate with TIN.

 6. Certificates of registration with the employment center indicating the amount of unemployment benefits received.